lycx94/rag_ollama_streamlit/README.md

     pip install -r requirements.txt
     ```

-3. Download the model using [Ollama](https://ollama.com/library).
-For this repository, `llama3` is used.
+3. Download and run the model
-    <br>**Ensure you use WSL on Windows as it is not directly supported.**
+    - Install [Ollama](https://ollama.com/library) on your system
+    - Pull and run the Llama3 model
     ```sh
-    ollama run llama3
+    ollama run llama3.1
     ```

-4. Run the application offline
+4. Run the Streamlit Application

     ```sh
     streamlit run main.py
     ```

+5. Use the Chatbot
+    - Open your web browser and navigate to the provided local URL
-5. Upload your documents and start chatting!
+    - Upload your documents through the interface
+    - Start interacting with the RAG-powered chatbot!

+### Additional Information

+- **WSL on Windows**
+  If you are using Windows, you need to set up Windows Subsystem for Linux (WSL).
+Follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/install) to install WSL and set up a Linux distribution on your Windows machine.

+- **Model Customization**
+  If you need to use a different model or customize the current model, refer to the [Ollama documentation](https://ollama.com/blog) for more details.